bairblog/bairblog.github.io/_posts/2017-07-11-confluence-of-geometry-and-learning.md

 :-------------------------:|:-------------------------:
 An image could be the projection of infinitely many 3D structures [Sinha & Adelson 1993]. | Our visual experiences are solely comprised of 2D projections of the 3D world.

 Building computational models for single image 3D inference is a long-standing problem in computer vision.
-Early attempts, such as the 'Blocks World' [~\cite{Roberts}] by Roberts or 3D surface recovery from line drawings by Barow and Tenebaum[~\cite{Barrow81}], leveraged explicit reasoning over geometric cues to optimize for the 3D structure.
-Over the years, the incorporation of supervised learning allowed approaches to scale to more realistic settings and infer qualitative [~\cite{derekPopUp}] or quantitative [~\cite{saxena2005}] 3D representations.
-The trend of obtaining impressive results in realistic settings has since continued to the current CNN-based incarnations [~\cite{eigen}], but at the cost of increasing reliance on direct 3D supervision, making this paradigm rather restrictive.
+Early attempts, such as the *Blocks World* [1] or 3D surface from line drawings [2], leveraged explicit reasoning over geometric cues to optimize for the 3D structure.
+Over the years, the incorporation of supervised learning allowed approaches to scale to more realistic settings and infer qualitative [3] or quantitative [4] 3D representations.
+The trend of obtaining impressive results in realistic settings has since continued to the current CNN-based incarnations [5,6], but at the cost of increasing reliance on direct 3D supervision, making this paradigm rather restrictive.
 It is costly and painstaking, if not impossible, to obtain such supervision at a large scale.
 Instead, akin to the human visual system, we want our computational systems to **learn 3D prediction without requiring 3D supervision**.

 <!--Early attempts (such as the "blocks world" by Larry Roberts in the 1960s and 3D surface from 2D line drawings by Barrow and Tenenbaum in the 1980s) focus on optimization methods that heavily rely on hand-coded constraints and/or simplifying assumptions about the world that are mostly effective on toy/synthetic data only.
 Learning-based methods, with the potential of overcoming the above drawbacks, however, did not become prevalent until the early 2000s when impressive results on real images are demonstrated, including photo pop-up using qualitative geometry [~\cite{derek}] and
 -->